retry51776/notes/psychlogy/README.md

 # Workflow
-> Here is my desire workflow, process, standardized system. `IDK what is best name for it.`
+> Here is my desire workflow / process / framework / standardized system. `IDK what is best name for it.`
 >
 > Workflow is design on top of [**Psychology**](./psychology.md)
 >